It does not take rocket science for an inquisitive mind to ask this question :

 - This happened as recently as in 2018 in Zimbabwe, in Africa, and in Venezuela, in South America, when these countries printed more money to try to make their economies grow.

-- As the printing presses sped up, prices rose faster, until these countries started to suffer from hyperinflation
+- As the printing presses sped up, prices rose faster, until these countries started to suffer from hyperinflation.

 - That’s when prices rise by an amazing amount in a year.